tekviziondev/aws-projects/README.md

 <br>3.
 Enter name of the rule, choose the To phone number from the Trigger type drop-down, select the provisioned phone number from the Phone number drop-down, and click Next.
 The Create a SIP rule dialog appears.
 <br>4.
 Click Create.
 The rule gets created and appears under the created SIP media Application.

+- **Defining Amazon Lex Bot service and External Lambda function in Contact Flow**
+<br>1.
+Use an Amazon lex bot and the external Lambda Function in Amazon Connect Contact flow.
+<br>2.
+Access the Amazon Connect Service.
+The Amazon Connect virtual contact center instances screen appears.
+<br>3.
+Click the Amazon instance that you created.
+The Account overview screen appears.
+<br>4.
+Click the Contact flows under Overview on the left side.
+The Contact flows screen appears.
+<br>5.
+Under Amazon Lex section, select the region of your Amazon Lex bot from Region drop-down, select the bot that you created from the Bot drop-down, select the alias name from the drop-down, and click Add Amazon Lex Bot to use the Lex Bot in the contact flow.
+<br>6.
+Under Aws Lambda section, select the Lambda Function that you created in your account and click Add Lambda Function button to use the Lambda Function in the contact flow.